rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 information?
 Why isn’t my healthcare team communicating with each other?
 Are they truly capable of treating me?

-Salesforce Health Cloud aims to eliminate data silos, ensuring every member of a patient’s care team has access to the same electronic health records (EHR).
+Salesforce Health Cloud aims to eliminate data silos, ensuring every member of a patient’s care team has access to the same EHRs.
 Doing so not only betters the patient experience but also saves healthcare providers precious time.
-Providing the healthcare team with [comprehensive patient data](https://relationedge.com/6-best-practices-for-managing-and-cleaning-your-salesforce-data/), including health conditions and medications, appointment history, and caregiver information, can make patient consultations much more efficient and eliminate much of the risk of human error.
+Providing the healthcare team with [comprehensive patient data](https://relationedge.com/6-best-practices-for-managing-and-cleaning-your-salesforce-data/), including health conditions and medications, appointment history, and caregiver information, can make patient consultations much more efficient, and eliminate much of the risk of human error.

 Health Cloud is designed to do all of this while also meeting HIPAA/HITRUST and other [certification and regulatory standards](https://compliance.salesforce.com/en/services/health-cloud).
 This cloud software provides a complete view of the patient and can even integrate data from medical devices to provide a 360-degree, coordinated view of your patients and their health.